BEAST-Fitting/beast/README.rst

 In Development!
 ---------------

 This code is currently in active development.
-It is undergoing a reorganization to make the code easier to use, more robust, and easier to improve.

 License
 -------